 In summary, researchers found that modeling showed that the brains of people with temporal lobe epilepsy were both structurally and functionally older than their actual chronological age.

 However, the researchers note that the exact cause of this observation remains unknown.
 Future studies are needed to investigate this.

 A seizure happens when neurons in the brain send many signals all at once.
 Most seizures do not last very long.
 Some may have no noticeable symptoms, while others can lead to loss of consciousness or uncontrolled muscle twitching.

 Epilepsy is when an individual has recurring, unprovoked seizures.
-According to the National Institute of Neurological Disorders and Stroke, about 2.3 million adults in the United States have epilepsy.
+According to the National Institute of Neurological Disorders and Stroke,

 After reviewing your medical history and performing a physical examination, your doctor can use several tests to diagnose epilepsy.
 These can include an electroencephalogram (EEG), MRI scan, and blood tests.